shaguy3/NOC-shift-manager/README.md

 - ver 0.02: Completed the WorkWeek class for now. it has an id, a start and end dates, and the weekly schedule that starts empty.
 Made two methods: get_last_sunday() and get_next_saturday(), that do what they say on the tin.
 Made an initial Worker class.
+- ver 0.03: Started work on the Worker class. it will enable control over the workers.json file. the goal is to be able to create new workers and add them to the json file,remove them from it and edit their rules and properties.